tensorpack/tensorpack/docs/tutorial/index.rst

   They will eventually be wrapped under the same ``InputSource`` interface and go through prefetching.

-* You can use any TF-based symbolic function library to define a model, including a small set of models within tensorpack. ``ModelDesc`` is an interface to connect the graph with the ``InputSource`` interface.
+* You can use any TF-based symbolic function library to define a model, including a small set of functions within tensorpack. ``ModelDesc`` is an interface to connect the graph with the ``InputSource`` interface.

 * tensorpack trainers manage the training loops for you.